Continued fractions over non-Euclidean imaginary quadratic rings: A Continued Fraction Algorithm

 \begin{notation} Let $a_n$, $b_n$, and $M_n$ denote ``$a$," ``$b'$," and ``$M$" after completing the $n^{\text{th}}$ outer \textbf{for} loop iteration, with $b_0$ and $M_0$ being initial values, let $z_n=M_n^{-1}(z)$, and let $p_n$ and $q_n$ denote the left column entries of $M_n$.
 Its right column entries are then $p_{n-1}$ and $q_{n-1}$, which we use to define $p_{-1}=0$ and $q_{-1}=1$.\end{notation}

 It follows from line 6 that our variables satisfy the same relations that hold in Euclidean cases when $B=\{1\}$.
-The following tacitly assumes $n$ does not exceed the number of convergents associated to a fixed input $z$.
+(Results do not mention the input $N$ or whatever the terminating index happens to be.)

-\begin{proposition} If $n\geq 1$ then and $\det M_n=(-1)^nb_n$. \end{proposition}
+\begin{proposition} If $n\geq 1$ then and $\det M_n=(-1)^nb_n$.\end{proposition}

+\begin{proof}The expressions for $p_n$, $q_n$, $z_n$, and $\det M_n$ follow directly from line 6 (and induction for $\det M_n$).
+Viewing our matrices as M\"{o}bius transformations, from the new expressions for $p_n$ and $q_n$ we see that The continued fraction given in the proposition is an expansion of the right-hand side since $S(a,b)(z) = a/b + 1/bz$.\end{proof}